 Roberts County is known to have prolific saturated thickness of quality Ogallala ground water, along with substantial oil and gas resources.

 The Mesa Vista Ranch is located in an area of prolific quality ground water, being in the Ogallala Water Formation.
 Over the years, hundreds of thousands of acres of water rights have been sold in Roberts County for municipal water purposes.
-Recent commercial water sales in the area indicate that water rights have a commercial value in the range of $400 - $500 per acre.

 As previously discussed, Boone acquired the Mesa Vista Ranch in a series of purchases over the years.
 Boone obtained water rights in the earlier purchases, but in more recent years as he acquired adjoining land, the commercial water rights were already sold due to their commercial value.
 Overall, Boone owns approximately 42,000 acres of water rights, which will convey with the sale.
 This is considered to be an extremely valuable asset.